-For more information about the details that are captured for each event, refer to Event Types.
+For more information about the details that are captured for each event, refer to the "Event Types" chapter of this document.

-15. Environments Administration
+15. The Environments Administration

 There are two main groups of tasks that are associated with the administration of the Privitar platform: